Students wishing to take up to 24 credits, non-degree seeking, without officially enrolling at SUNY Brockport may apply as a non-matriculated student.

 - You must meet our current admissions standards for transfer students.

-Visiting students are responsible for tuition, fees, and charges at The College at Brockport.
+Visiting students are responsible for tuition, fees, and charges at SUNY Brockport.
 Your home school must sign a consortium agreement with our Financial Aid Office for you to receive financial aid.
 If you are in need of financial aid, please contact the Financial Aid Office before you apply.